 Member of the University Senate

 Member of Postgraduate Teaching Task and Finish Group

 Fellow of the Royal Statistical Society

-Honorary Contract of the NHS Grampian
+Honorary Researcher of the NHS Grampian

 Honorary Lecturer of the University of Leicester

-My research interests include exploring and integrating diverse resources of large patient cohorts - comprising of anthropometric, clinical, genetic and multi-omics data - to develop predictive models to evaluate the risk of important diseases.
+My research interests include exploring and integrating diverse resources of large patient cohorts - comprising of anthropometric, clinical, imaging, genetic and multi-omics data - to develop predictive models to evaluate the risk of important diseases.

 I am currently accepting PhDs in Applied Health Sciences, Biomedical Sciences.